Honda Civic Hatchback (2017)

 The Civic ’s interior is a marked improvement from its predecessor, with clearer digital displays, more supportive seats and improved storage space throughout the cabin and in the boot (550 litres).
 The cabin materials are dark-coloured throughout, but feel durable enough for daily family use.
 Space in the front seats is good with generous amounts of leg and arm room, but taller passengers may find head room tight in the rear seats due to the sloping roof design.
 The touch screen infotainment system in the centre of the dashboard is easy to use and we like how it displays the time on a scenic backdrop.

-On launch, it’s surprising to note that there is no diesel option.
-Instead, Honda is offering the new Civic with a duo of petrol engines; either a 127bhp 1.0-litre turbocharged three cylinder unit or a more powerful 180bhp 1.5-litre four cylinder, which is the one we tested.
+Honda is offering the new Civic with a duo of petrol engines; either a 127bhp 1.0-litre turbocharged three cylinder unit or a more powerful 180bhp 1.5-litre four cylinder, which is the one we tested.
 It’s likely that the majority of buyers in Ireland will gravitate to the 1.0-litre Civic with its lower running costs and asking price, and we’ve heard great reports on this engine too.
 The 1.5-litre petrol is a lively unit and will be a better option for those who need extra oomph.
 A new 1.6-litre diesel option was also launched in Ireland in January 2018 and it is super to drive, with stronger fuel economy returns which makes it ideal for those who cover long distances on a regular basis.

 Our test car is fitted with Honda ’s CVT automatic transmission (€1600 option), but we believe the six-speed manual would be just as good, and it can cover 0-100km/h in a respectable 8.2 seconds.
 We managed 7.0-litres per 100 kilometres of driving in fuel economy (40.3MPG) during our time with the Civic when driving sensibly, and annual motor tax comes in at €280.